wrappid/.github/profile/README.md

 The `<wrappid>-app` is based on `React` and `React Native`.

-Here, you **write code once** and use `Wrappid Toolkit` to build your web and mobile applications simultaneously.
+Here, you **write code once** and use `Wrappid Toolkit` to run and build your web and mobile applications simultaneously.

 Now we will learn:
 1. Frontend runtime environments